Tonnius/bci_ssvep_openvibe_ros/README.md

 3. **CSP-training-harm.mxs** - for training the CSP spatial filters
 4. **classifier-training-harm.mxs** - for training the classifiers
 5. **online-4-stim.mxs** - for using the system online with 4 stimuli

+Also included are *acquisition-test.mxs* for viewing the EEG signals before acquisition and *perf-measure-harm.mxs* for performance measurements on a test dataset.

 A training and test dataset is provided for one subject as an example (ssvep-record-subjectX.ov) where the subject was shown SSVEP stimuli with frequencies 20, 15, 12, 10 Hz.
 If scenarios 1 - 4 are completed successfully, running the online-4-stim scenario will classify the visual stimulus that the user is watching and send commands to ROS via TCP socket.